Showing 241-260 of 511 for: Cochrane Systematic Reviews > Infectious disease

 - Inhaled corticosteroids for cystic fibrosis

-Reduction of lung inflammation is one of the goals of cystic fibrosis therapy.
-Inhaled corticosteroids are often used to treat children and adults with cystic fibrosis.
-The rationale for this is their potential to reduce lung damage arising from inflammat
+The reduction of lung inflammation is one of the goals of cystic fibrosis therapy.
+Inhaled corticosteroids are often used in this respect to treat children and adults with cystic fibrosis.
+The rationale for this is their potential to reduce lung damage ar

 - Inhaled steroids for episodic viral wheeze of childhood